COURSE TASKS (GRADED AND NOT GRADED) FOR MATH 116

 The Module Quizzes require a 100% on the Syllabus Review.

-If you are registered with the CSN Disability Resource Center and you want to take the Final Exam in their facilities, you must discuss this with the instructor.
+If you are registered with the CSN Disability Resource Center and you want to take the Final Exam in their facilities, you must discuss this with the instructor AT LEAST one week before the exam becomes available.

 The Final Exam requires a 100% on the Syllabus Review.